forestgrape/coronavirus/covid19.md

 To my checking for some studies NPS are taken as a reference method and assigned a sensitivity of 100% [to confirm and check].
 Therefore the detection rates should be interpreted as relative numbers comparing NPS and alternate specimens and not as absolute detection rates.

 #### Summarized Review daSilva
-**Saliva as a possible tool for the SARS-CoV-2 detection: A review**
+Medeiros da Silva, R. C., Nogueira Marinho, L. C., de Araújo Silva, D. N., Costa de Lima, K., Pirih, F. Q., & Luz de Aquino Martins, A. R. (2020). **Saliva as a possible tool for the SARS-CoV-2 detection: A review.** Travel medicine and infectious disease, 38, 101920.

-Helpful summaries of 39 studies analyzing the viral load in salvia.
+Helpful summaries of 39 studies, which analyze the viral load in salvia.
 ##### Methods
 Search for (“saliva”) and (“SARS-CoV-2” or “coronavirus” or “COVID-1”) in PubMed, Medline, Cochrane Library, Web of Science, Embase and Scopus yielded:
 "A total of 363 studies were identified by  and 39 were selected for review."
-##### Key findings
+##### Findings
-* In most studies saliva samples yielded a viral load similar as NPS samples.
+* For most studies: Saliva samples yielded a viral load similar to NPS samples.
-* For most studies: When NPS samples were positive salvia samples were positive in over 70% of the cases.
+* For most studies: If NPS samples were positive, salvia samples were positive in 70% or more cases.
-* For most studies: When salvia samples were positive NPS samples were positive Salivary samples for SARS-CoV-2 detection was as consistent and sensitive as the nasopharyngeal swabs in most studies, having been effective in detecting asymptomatic infections previously tested negative in nasopharyngeal samples."
+* For most studies: If salvia samples were positive NPS samples were positive.
+* "Salivary samples for SARS-CoV-2 detection was as consistent and sensitive as the nasopharyngeal swabs in most studies, having been effective in detecting asymptomatic infections previously tested negative in nasopharyngeal samples."

 #### Summary Azzi
+Azzi, L., Carcano, G., Gianfagna, F., Grossi, P., Gasperina, D. D., Genoni, A., Fasano, M., Sessa, F., Tettamanti, L., Carinci, F., Maurino, V., Rossi, A., Tagliabue, A., & Baj, A. (2020). **Saliva is a reliable tool to detect SARS-CoV-2.
+The Journal of infection,** 81(1), e45–e50. https://doi.org/10.1016/j.jinf.2020.04.005
 ##### Methods
 Saliva samples of 25 patients with severe COVID-19 are analyzed by rRT-PCR.
 ##### Results